-Global mobile handset shipment recorded a double-digit growth from 2009 to 2013 and reached 1,821.8 million units in 2013.
-As one of the major consumption market of global handsets, China has been also responsible for a large proportion of the handset production.
-The export volume from China increased from 580.0 million units in 2009 to 1,190.0 million units in 2013, representing a CAGR of 19.7%.
+Global mobile handset shipment recorded a double-digit growth from 2009 to 2014 and reached 1,890.0 million units in 2014.
+As one of the major consumption market of global handsets, China has also been responsible for a large proportion of the handset production, representing approximately 69.3% of the global handset production in 2014.
+The Group's export volume accounted for 2.5% of total smartphone export volume of the PRC in 2014.
+The export volume from China increased from 604.8 million units in 2009 to 1,309.8 million units in 2014, representing a CAGR of 16.7%.
 The advancement in technological capabilities has transformed China from a production base to a regional hub that also provides a high value-added manufacturing services, i.e. product design, research and development.